Edward Gibbon Wakefield: Canada – 1838

 Durham abruptly resigned his post as Governor General in the fall of 1838.
 He had attempted to deal with those who had been caught in arms by pardoning the rank and file, exiling eight of the leaders to Bermuda, and threatening Patriotes in exile in the United States with death if they returned to Lower Canada.
 In London, Lord Brougham, former Lord Chancellor, vigorously criticised these actions, arguing that Durham had no legal authority to exile the leaders without trial, nor to threaten the exiles with death.
-Melbourne's government disallowed Durham's ordinance, which Durham took as a lack of confidence.
+Melbourne's government disallowed Durham's ordinance.
+Durham said he took this as showing a lack of confidence in him.
 He and Wakefield left Lower Canada shortly before the second outbreak of the Rebellion in November 1838.

 In Britain, Durham went into seclusion while he wrote his report on the causes of the rebellions and his recommendations for reforms to prevent further unrest in the two colonies: Report on the Affairs of British North America.
 Wakefield and Buller are not mentioned in the report, but it seems likely that the report was written cooperatively by the three men, although some historians have asserted the primary author was Wakefield, while others have said it was Buller.
 (Lord Brougham, still a critic of Durham, commented that "Wakefield thought it, Buller wrote it, Durham signed it.")
 The report recommended that the two colonies be united under a single government, but with the key recommendation that the government be drawn from the groups which had a majority in the Assembly: the basic principle of responsible government.
 Durham's report was one of the first documents to outline this principle in detail.

 Durham provided the proofs of the report to Cabinet on 31 January 1839, four days before he presented it to the Colonial Office.
 In the interval, the Times began publishing extracts from the report.
-It is not clear how the Times obtained the report, but it is generally accepted that Wakefield likely had a hand in it, to prevent the government from trying to bury the recommendation for responsible government.
-The report was formally laid before Parliament on 11 February 1839.
-Eventually this report, and its conclusions, became a blueprint for development of British colonial policy.
+It is not clear how the Times obtained the report, but it is generally accepted that Durham likely leaked parts of his report to prevent the government from burying his recommendation for responsible government.
+Durham's report was formally laid before Parliament on 11 February 1839.
+Eventually the report, and its conclusions, became a blueprint for development of British colonial policy in Canada and elsewhere.